 Automation is critical to easing the burden of identity management.
 Without automation, AI or machine learning capabilities, your staff will have an ongoing responsibility to keep up with staff changes.
-For example, Group Enforcer uses rules to deliver automation.
+For example, Group Requester uses rules to deliver automation.
 Rather than setting up each customer service representative with their access, you can administer changes as a group.

 4) Related Identity and Access Management Solutions